 Department store shopping gets a bad rap—stores tend to be crowded and disorganized—but New York is home to some of the best department stores in the world.
-You can spend the whole day browsing everything from dresses and skirts, shoes for women and shoes for men, to accessories for women, accessories for men and home decor.
-We give you the lowdown on the best spots, including high-end shops like Lord & Taylor and Henri Bendel, as well as places to find bargain goods, such as Century 21 and Marshalls.
-You may be surpised to find big-name talent (Diane von Furstenberg, Paul Smith, and Elizabeth and James, to name a few) priced less than you would expect.
+You can spend the whole day browsing everything from dresses, shirts and shoes for men and women to beauty supply products and home decor.
+Get the lowdown on the best spots, including high-end shops like Lord & Taylor and Henri Bendel, as well as places to find bargain goods, such as Century 21 and Marshalls.
+Hell, you may be surprised to find big-name talent (Diane von Furstenberg, Paul Smith, and Elizabeth and James, to name a few) priced lower than you would expect.

 RECOMMENDED: Best shops in NYC

-One of the most popular—and largest—department stores is brimming with men’s and women’s clothing, accessories, handbags, shoes and lingerie.
-Famous for hawking modern designer brands at up to 65 percent off, the emporium makes it easy to score marked-down merchandise such as women’s Seven7 jeans ($40), Façonnable sweaters ($50–$60) and Rachel by Rachel Roy flats ($43).
-Guys can find New Balance workout pants ($12), Kidrobot tees ($17) and Isaac Mizrahi ties ($13–$20).
-While there are locations in Brooklyn, Queens and the Upper West Side, the original Financial District spot still hawks the best brands and quantity of goods—that is, if you can battle through the tourists to the register.
-Visit c21stores.com for more information.
+One of the most popular—and largest—department stores brims with men’s and women’s clothing, accessories, handbags, shoes and lingerie.
+Famous for hawking modern designer brands at up to 65 percent off, the emporium makes it easy to score marked-down merchandise such as women’s Seven7 jeans, Façonnable sweaters and Rachel by Rachel Roy flats.
+Guys can find New Balance workout pants, Kidrobot tees and Isaac Mizrahi ties.
+While there are locations in Brooklyn, Queens and the Upper West Side, the original Financial District spot still hawks the best brands and quantity of goods—that is, if you can stomach the crowds.

 The prices may be comparable to those of other upscale stores, but the merchandise (a mix of private-label and designer handbags, jewelry and cosmetics) sets this luxury outpost apart from its competitors.
-Although Bendel’s doesn’t sell clothing, its extensive collection of accessories—No. 7 leather handbags ($168–$450), Hand Me Down rings ($98–$118) and Ray-Ban sunglasses ($155)—more than makes up for it.
-Browse the beauty products to find Clark’s Botanicals skin-care line ($72–$355), the Scent of Departure perfume ($45) and Dr. Hauschka skincare ($18–$90).Read more
+Although Bendel’s doesn’t sell clothing, its extensive collection of accessories—No. 7 leather handbags, Hand Me Down rings and Ray-Ban sunglasses—more than makes up for it.
+Browse the beauty products to find Clark’s Botanicals skin care line, the Scent of Departure perfume and Dr. Hauschka products.Read more

-Since its company-wide makeover in 2012, this once-frumpy big-box shop has become exponentially cooler.
-It carries everything from clothing and accessories to cosmetics and home furnishings, plus it’s adopted its high-end counterparts’ trick of placing visually enticing pop-ups throughout the store to show off its affordable designer diffusion lines, including private labels such as Pearl by Georgina Chapman of Marchesa ($50–$250), Nicole by Nicole Miller ($15–$200) and Joe Fresh ($6–$69).
-Men can find the similarly contemporary looks with hip brand names such as William Rast ($12–$270) and Levi’s ($8–$80), the latter showcased in a fully stocked denim bar.
-Reliable private labels—exclusive to JCP—are still in store, including Liz Claiborne ($9–$100) and Worthington ($11–$100) for ladies, and Izod ($6–$75) for men.
-But that’s not all: Every location in NYC features a fully stocked Sephora shop for all your beauty needs.
-There are stores in Queens, the Bronx and Staten Island, but the bi-level space inside the Manhattan Mall has the best stock—and, surprisingly, not a tourist in sight.
-Visit jcpenney.com for more information.
+This once-frumpy big-box shop has become exponentially cooler.
+It carries everything from clothing and accessories to cosmetics and home furnishings, plus the store has adopted its high-end counterparts’ trick of placing visually enticing pop-ups throughout the store to show off affordable designer diffusion lines, including private labels such as Pearl by Georgina Chapman of Marchesa, Nicole by Nicole Miller and Joe Fresh.
+Men can find the similarly contemporary looks with hip brand names such as William Rast and Levi’s.
+Reliable private labels are still in store, including Liz Claiborne and Worthington for ladies, and Izod for men.
+Every location in NYC features a fully stocked Sephora shop for all your beauty needs.

 For sheer breadth of stock, this shopping behemoth is hard to beat.
-The ten floors of the Herald Square flagship carry popular brands (such as Levi’s and DKNY) mixed with in-house lines (Impulse, INC International Concepts and Bar III) and exclusive designer diffusion collections (Rachel by Rachel Roy and Michael by Michael Kors).
-Men can dress up their work look with Kenneth Cole Reaction ties ($55) and shoes ($30–$228), or stay low-key with beach-ready Tommy Bahama button-down shirts ($110–$138).
-Standouts for women include feminine Betsey Johnson dresses ($99–$198), Jessica Simpson ballet flats ($50–$80) and Coach cross-body bags ($148–$458).
-Stop by the beauty counter for skin-care products, grooming supplies and scents for both sexes, such as Chanel perfume ($74–$205), Dior cosmetics ($20–$85) and Jean Paul Gaultier cologne ($27–$85).
-Visit macys.com for more information.
+The 10 floors of the Herald Square flagship carry popular brands (such as Levi’s and DKNY) mixed with in-house lines (Impulse, INC International Concepts and Bar III) and exclusive designer diffusion collections (Rachel by Rachel Roy and Michael by Michael Kors).
+Men can dress up their work looks with Kenneth Cole Reaction ties and shoes, or stay low-key with beach-ready Tommy Bahama button-down shirts.
+Standouts for women include feminine Betsey Johnson dresses, Jessica Simpson ballet flats and Coach crossbody bags.
+Stop by the beauty counter for skin care products, grooming supplies and scents for both sexes, such as Chanel perfume, Dior cosmetics and Jean Paul Gaultier cologne.

-This big-box chain (with 18 locations in the five boroughs) houses of-the-moment fashions and a sprawling footwear selection that rivals most shoe stores, all at up to 60 percent off regular department-store prices.
+This big-box chain (with locations in the five boroughs) houses of-the-moment fashions and a sprawling footwear selection that rivals most shoe stores, all at up to 60 percent off regular department-store prices.
 Its constantly rotating stock consists of current-season designer pieces and trendy no-name incarnations.
 Though the merchandise flies off the shelves quickly, you can expect to find staple items like jackets ($50), heels ($35), sweaters ($30) and jeans ($90–$100) from designers including 7 for All Mankind, Betsey Johnson, Theory, Free People and James Perse.
-We spotted Taylor shift dresses ($30), Echo leather handbags ($32–$40) and Jessica Simpson pumps ($40).
-Visit marshallsonline.com for more information.